- Holding your investments at one financial firm can provide a complete view of your portfolio.

 This is not always the case: Some providers may offer lower cost products than others, so you need to check to see how any change would impact your particular situation.

 Consolidating accounts may also improve your financial planning, such as retirement income planning.
 For example, retirees need to determine how much to withdraw from their retirement accounts each year to ensure that their retirement savings will last their lifetimes—a so-called sustainable withdrawal rate.
 They also need to make sure they are meeting their required minimum distributions (RMDs) from retirement accounts when the time comes at age 70½.

 "Planning across multiple providers can make it harder to get a realistic view of your cash flow, needs, and progress," notes Dowd.
 "Being able to speak with one company about all your savings can make it easier."

 If you decide to consolidate, do it wisely.
 Consider whether consolidating will mean liquidating certain investments and possibly incurring tax consequences.
 For mutual fund investors, consider the investment options, particularly if your 401(k) or workplace plan offers institutional shares, which may be less expensive.
 Overall, you need to be sure that the benefits outweigh any potential costs.

 Consolidating is a decision that needs some time and consideration, but the potential benefits may make it worth your while.
-You could improve and find it easier to maintain your asset allocation, as well as diversify your portfolio more effectively.
+You could find it easier to set and maintain your asset allocation, as well as diversify your portfolio more effectively.
 You might find opportunities to save money, through both improved tax efficiency and the lower fees often associated with having more money at one provider.
 Most of all, you'll have a chance to plan more effectively and to take control of your finances.
 That's a move that, in the end, could improve your overall financial picture.